open-atmos/PyMPDATA/README.md

 ```

 ## Credits:
-Development of MPyDATA is supported by the EU through a grant of the [Foundation for Polish Science](http://fnp.org.pl) (POIR.04.04.00-00-5E1C/18).
+Development of PyMPDATA is supported by the EU through a grant of the [Foundation for Polish Science](http://fnp.org.pl) (POIR.04.04.00-00-5E1C/18).

 copyright: Jagiellonian University
-code licence: GPL v3
+licence: GPL v3
-tutorials licence: CC-BY

 ## Other open-source MPDATA implementations:
 - mpdat_2d in babyEULAG (FORTRAN)